 Ever wonder why people often stop making sense when they are arguing?

-So “fawn” is useful when forming healthy groups, if led by someone humane and mature.
-But “fawn” is also the fuel of tribalism based in fear and a twisted sense of belonging.
-In order to please whatever they believe to be in power (whether it is an attractive person or an Ideology or a mangled vision of God) the fawners will try show their loyalty by throwing others under the bus.
-Middle school cliques often aren’t life or death, but it really does feel like it to their brains.
-Fawners give up their personal power and sense of integrity in hopes of being accepted by the group and gaining safety.
-The insecure power-mongers then feed on the adoration and energy of the toadies and demand more adoration, often making up juicy details about The Ideology or telling lies about others to keep their followers hanging on.
-The “fawn” response to emotional insecurity is the fuel of many a mean-girl clique.
+Middle school cliques often aren’t life or death, but it really does feel like it to their bodies.
+Fawners give up their personal power and sense of integrity in hopes of being accepted and gaining safety.
+The bullies feed on the adoration and energy of the toadies, get addicted, and demand MORE adoration, often making up Juicy Lies to keep their followers hanging on.
+The “fawn” response, fueled by emotional insecurity, is the glue of many cliques.